hybridgroup/watchbot/README.md

 * robot name
 * robot api host
 * robot api port
+* device name

 # Usage

 Watchbot has 3 main sections:

+* Commands: Execute custom commands defined in your robot.
 * Events: Listen to tap and button events.
 * Accelerometer: Send x/y/z accel data to your programs.
-* Commands: Execute custom commands defined in your robot.

 # Releases

+* 2.3 - Updated to Pebble SDK 3.0, fixed config page on iOS.

 * 2.0 - Adding menu to listen to events, execute commands or send accel information.
 Using pebblejs.